Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 You want gritty?
 You got it.
 You want fucked up?
 It’s coming in hot.
 You need detailed and immersive?
 Buckle your seatbelt and keep your hands in the ride at all times.

 But listen to what I’m saying, this is a procedural.
 If you do not like being in the narrative passenger seat of a police investigation, this probably isn’t going to be for you.
 And that’s totally legit.
 Why?
-Because all of this shit is subjective, Donna!
+Because all of this shit is subjective, Karen!
 It’s okay that we don’t all like the same things!
 That’s life.

 Jimmy Fallon Oops GIF by The Tonight Show Starring Jimmy Fallon